Comparative Fault/ Contributory Negligence

 This refers to the degree of liability among different defendants.
 When two or more parties are jointly and severally liable for an act of negligence, each party is independently liable for the full extent of injuries stemming from that negligence.

-So if an injured person wins a judgment against several parties collectively, plaintiff can collect the full value of that judgment from any one of them.
+So if an injured person wins a judgment against several parties collectively, the plaintiff can collect the full value of that judgment from any one of them.
 That defendant then has the right to pursue action against the others to repay their share.

-If a defendant settles with plaintiff prior to trial, any remaining defendants could not pursue partial reimbursement against that defendant.
+If a defendant settles with the plaintiff prior to trial, any remaining defendants could not pursue partial reimbursement against that defendant.